Anv3sh/Humalect-Weather-App/README.md

 - Run a one-off command on a service

 Here we have 3 services the Django backend, React frontend and PostgreSQL database.
-What if we could containerse them and run together yet isolated from each other.
+What if we could containerise them and run together yet isolated from each other.
 Well docker-compose can do that for you.

 ### Steps:
 Write these commands in the root dir: